-Nigel Farage’s resignation triggers a by-election that he says he will contest as a challenge to what he describes as the political establishment.
+Nigel Farage resigns, triggering a by-election that he says he will contest as a challenge to what he describes as the political establishment.

-Farage argued that the people of Clacton should decide his political future and framed the contest as an opportunity for voters to back Reform UK’s call for change.
+Farage framed the contest as an opportunity for voters to back Reform UK’s call for change.
+Therefore, the people of Clacton should decide his political future, he argues

-Nigel Farage is facing fresh calls for an Electoral Commission investigation over claims that financial support provided by associate George Cottrell between 2019 and 2024 was not properly declared.
+There are fresh calls for an Electoral Commission investigation on Farage receiving undeclared donations.
+Namely, financial support provided by associate George Cottrell between 2019 and 2024 were not properly documented.
+George Cottrell is a businessman and convicted money launderer.

 The Electoral Commission has confirmed that reporting requirements can apply to political party members even if they are not elected MPs, and noted that Farage was also subject to rules during his time as a Member of the European Parliament.